bartosjiri/autokey-macos/README.md

 ## Limitations
-- Command key input in terminals is troublesome, since macOS uses <kbd>ctrl</kbd> for all controls.
+- Command key input in terminals is troublesome, since macOS uses <kbd>ctrl</kbd> for all terminal operations.
 While the provided scripts provide a workaround for this, you won't be able to use these in built-in terminals (i.e. VS Code).